slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
-> *"When working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you."
--- Naval Ravikant*
 > *"Só os mais corajosos conseguem fazer a paz."
 -- Trump*
-> *"Who lies for you will lie against you." (...)
-"Talkers aren’t strong.
-The strong don’t talk."
--- Unknown*

 - i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
 - every snowflake is different but all snow is the same.
-- heros are your idealized selfes
 - understand the difference of an adversary and an enemy to not accumulate enemys.
 - When narratives begin to shift and the once good guys are labelled as bad it’s not surprising they fight back.
 They’ll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.